Skip to main content

 Summary

 This project advances key areas of engineering knowledge and practice that are necessary for the development of a robust framework for functional recovery design.
 Functional recovery performance aims for buildings and infrastructure systems to quickly return to function or service following an earthquake event.
-The ultimate goal of functional recovery design objectives are to reduce potential downtimes of critical infrastructure assets and services on which communities rely, thus improving community resilience to future hazards.
-Functional Recovery is a long-standing need identified across engineering, resilience, and risk mitigation fields, and is also recognized as a national priority in the NIST-FEMA report to Congress (FEMA P-2090 / NIST SP1254), by the National Earthquake Hazards Reduction Program (NEHRP) Advisory Committee, and in the forthcoming NEHRP Strategic Plan.
+The ultimate goal of functional recovery design objectives is to reduce potential downtimes of critical infrastructure assets and services on which communities rely, thus improving community resilience to future hazards.
+Functional Recovery is a long-standing need identified across engineering, resilience, and risk mitigation fields, and is also recognized as a national priority in the NIST-FEMA report to Congress (FEMA P-2090/ NIST SP1254), by the National Earthquake Hazards Reduction Program (NEHRP) Advisory Committee, and in NEHRP Strategic Plan.
 NIST SP1254 outlines seven core recommended options to achieve functional recovery goals.
 The first four recommendations focus on the physical built environment via the creation of a national framework for performance objectives, design of new buildings, retrofit of existing buildings, and management of lifeline infrastructure systems for functional recovery.
-The report also highlights that the engineering-focused activities require correlated efforts across social systems, including pre-disaster recovery planning, education and outreach, as well as access to financial resources.
-Thus, program researchers continue research tasks on buildings, infrastructure systems, economic evaluation, and social science and communications.
-The tasks have been strategically chosen for their promising contributions towards development of functional recovery framework and codes and standards, and because they are areas where NIST is best able to positively shape the future of built environment post-hazard performance.
+The report also highlights that engineering-focused activities require correlated efforts across social systems, including pre-disaster recovery planning, education, and outreach, as well as access to financial resources.
+Thus, program researchers continue research tasks on buildings, nonstructural systems, lifelines, economic evaluation, and social science and communications.
+The tasks have been strategically chosen for their promising contributions towards the development of functional recovery framework and codes and standards, and because they are areas where NIST is best able to positively shape the future of post-hazard performance for the built environment.

 Description

-The Functional Recovery project is designed to improve the time for recovery of key social functions via strengthening of the built environment to withstand earthquake impacts.
-Our efforts will advance measurement science for the assessment and design of buildings and lifelines, contribute in key areas necessary for the improvement of economic and social considerations for performance enhancement, and provide a framework usable for designing beyond current codes and standards by FY2026.
+The Functional Recovery project is designed to improve the time for recovery of key social functions by strengthening the built environment to withstand earthquake impacts.
+Our efforts will advance measurement science for the assessment and design of buildings and lifelines, contribute in key areas necessary for the improvement of economic and social considerations for performance enhancement, and provide a framework usable for designing beyond current codes and standards by FY2027.

 RT1: Buildings